What is an SME?

 - accelerated progress for high performers

-If you think you’ll thrive in a constantly changing environment which requires you to be flexible and adaptable then this might be the right choice.
+If you think you’ll thrive in a constantly changing environment which requires you to take responsibility, be flexible, adaptable and you like sharing your creative ideas and seeing the impact - then this might be the right choice.

 How do small businesses recruit?

-Small businesses are unlikely to have formal graduate training schemes – vacancies may occur at any time of the year.
+Small businesses offer more informal work experience throughout your studies, as opposed to traditional ‘Spring Weeks’ and ‘Summer Internships’ and are unlikely to have formal graduate training schemes, offering graduate jobs as more permanent positions, with ‘on the job’ learning – vacancies may occur at any time of the year.

 Once hired, an SME will have high expectations regarding your ability to be flexible and take on responsibility immediately.
-There may be a steep learning curve and lots of challenge to embrace; in effect, this balances against the benefits listed above.
+There may be a steep learning curve and lots of challenge to embrace.
+Although the salary may be lower, the opportunity for progression and subsequently earnings may be quicker.

 Find out more...